amrzagloul/Cocos2dxIntegrated/readme.txt

 4. Browse to the location of your sample directory, and then click OK.
 5. The sample project should display in the Projects section.
    Click Finish to import the project into your workspace.
+6. Download cocos2dx from (http://cocos2d-x.googlecode.com/files/cocos2d-2.1beta3-x-2.1.1.zip) and extract inside "ext-libs/cocos2d-2.1beta3-x-2.1.1" folder.
+7. Integrate changes from "ext-libs/cocos2d-2.1beta3-x-2.1.1.changes" to "ext-libs/cocos2d-2.1beta3-x-2.1.1".
+8. Import cocos2dx and cocosDenshion project and Build.
-6. In the Project Explorer pane, Right-click the project (for example hellocascades) and select Build Project.
+9. In the Project Explorer pane, Right-click the project (for example hellocascades) and select Build Project.
-7. In the Project Explorer pane, Right-click the project (for example hellocascades) and select Run As > BlackBerry C/C++ Application.
+10. In the Project Explorer pane, Right-click the project (for example hellocascades) and select Run As > BlackBerry C/C++ Application.
-8. The application will now install and launch on your device if not you might have to set up your environment: http://developer.blackberry.com/cascades/documentation/getting_started/setting_up.html
+11. The application will now install and launch on your device if not you might have to set up your environment: http://developer.blackberry.com/cascades/documentation/getting_started/setting_up.html